-Other income (expense), net consists primarily of interest income earned on investments and interest expense.
-For the year ended December 31, 2013, interest expense decreased approximately \$2 thousand as compared to 2012 due to lower fees related to our line of credit offset by the capitalization of interest.
-We have no debt upon which we are incurring interest expense however we pay fees to keep our line of credit available.
-Other income for the year ended December 31, 2013 increased \$11 thousand as compared to 2012 primarily due to a gain recorded on the sale of a fixed asset.
+Other income (expense), net consists primarily of interest income earned on investments, interest expense, and gain or loss on sale of assets.
+For the years ended December 31, 2014 and 2013, interest expense net of capitalization was \$28 thousand and \$31 thousand, respectively.
+We have no debt upon which we are incurring interest expense; however, we pay fees to keep our line of credit available.
+Other income for the years ended December 31, 2014 and 2013 was \$22 thousand and \$50 thousand, respectively, with the majority of change related to a decrease in interest income earned on investments.